 Be candid.
 Talk about family and how parents, siblings, and kids play into your financial picture.
 List out non-negotiables or expectations for the future that could have financial ramifications.

-Now that you have a good idea where and when to have the conversation, the next and probably the trickiest step of all is getting the discussion started.
-Try these conversation starters to help set yourself up for financial — and wedded — bliss.
+Now that you have a good idea of how and when to have the conversation, the next step is getting the discussion started.
+Try these conversation topics to help set both of you up for financial and wedded bliss.

-A good place to start is to hone in on the plans you have for your money (build a safety net, add to savings, start investing) and how you plan to achieve these goals.
-Understanding your financial priorities — in other words, what’s important to you both and what isn’t — can help you and your future spouse ease into other important money talks.
-It can also help you decide where you might want to approach finances together and where you might be better off with a solo plan.
+Get focused on the plans you have for your money (build a safety net, add to savingsor start investing) and how you plan to achieve these goals.
+Understanding your financial priorities can help you and your future spouse ease into other important money talks.
+It can also help you decide when to approach finances together and when it makes more sense to keep your money separate.

 To combine or not to combine, that is the question.
 Separate accounts allow you more financial freedom with your own money, while joint accounts give both partners access to funds.
 But joint accounts can cause issues if you aren’t communicating your spending habits with your partner.
-There’s no right or wrong way to approach this question, the important thing is that you’re both on the same page.
-You can explore more about how to approach budgeting and saving as a couple.
+There’s no right or wrong way to approach this question — the important thing is that you’re both on the same page.

-Your golden years may seem like a long way off, but the sooner you and your spouse-to-be establish what your retirement goals are, the better chance you have of achieving them.
-Your ideal retirement age, how much you plan to save and how much you’ve saved for retirement so far could be very different.
-Understanding how you want to approach this goal together can help you prepare for the road ahead and work as a team to achieve it.
+Your golden years may seem far off, but the sooner you and your partner establish your retirement goals, the better chance you have of achieving them.
+Your ideal retirement age, your savings targets and how much you’ve saved so far could be very different.
+Understanding how you want to approach retirement together can help you work as a team to achieve it.

 In good times and bad

-As you head towards your big day, beyond preparing to pledge your love, make sure you’re preparing for the life you’ll build together and understand the part your finances will play.
-Having these money talks before you make it official can help you prepare for richer or poorer and approach the good times (and the bad) as a team.
+When you’re preparing to pledge your love, make sure you’re also planning for the life you’ll build.
+Having these money talks before you make it official can help set you up for the financial successes and challenges ahead — and how you’ll face them together.